How Optimal is Greedy Decoding for Extractive Question Answering?: Experimental Setup

 \qquad Text: $T$

 \qquad Question: $Q$

 \qquad Answer:$\texttt{<extra\_id\_0>}$.
 The model is trained to output:

 \qquad $\texttt{<extra\_id\_0>}a\texttt{<extra\_id\_1>}$ Here, $T$ and $Q$ are the given passage and question, and $a$ is the expected answer.
-This specific prompt was selected from 6 candidate prompts as part of the hyperparameter tuning process (see below), as recommended by \citet{Perez2021TrueFL}.\footnote{See Appendix~\ref{app:hp_search} for the full set of prompts.}

-\paragraph{Datasets} We report results on the few-shot QA benchmark \cite{ram-etal-2021-shot}, created by subsampling 8 datasets from the MRQA 2019 shared task \cite{fisch-etal-2019-mrqa}: SQuAD \cite{rajpurkar-etal-2016-squad}, NewsQA \cite{trischler-etal-2017-newsqa}, TriviaQA \cite{joshi-etal-2017-triviaqa}, SearchQA \cite{dunn2017searchqa}, HotpotQA \cite{yang-etal-2018-hotpotqa}, Natural Questions \cite{kwiatkowski-etal-2019-natural}, BioASQ \cite{tsatsaronis_overview_2015}, and TextbookQA \cite{Kembhavi_2017_CVPR}.
+This specific prompt was selected from 6 candidate prompts as part of the hyperparameter tuning process (see below), as recommended by \citet{Perez2021TrueFL}.\footnote{See Appendix~\ref{app:hp_search} for the full set of prompts.} \paragraph{Datasets} We report results on the few-shot QA benchmark \cite{ram-etal-2021-shot}, created by subsampling 8 datasets from the MRQA 2019 shared task \cite{fisch-etal-2019-mrqa}: SQuAD \cite{rajpurkar-etal-2016-squad}, NewsQA \cite{trischler-etal-2017-newsqa}, TriviaQA \cite{joshi-etal-2017-triviaqa}, SearchQA \cite{dunn2017searchqa}, HotpotQA \cite{yang-etal-2018-hotpotqa}, Natural Questions \cite{kwiatkowski-etal-2019-natural}, BioASQ \cite{tsatsaronis_overview_2015}, and TextbookQA \cite{Kembhavi_2017_CVPR}.
 Each dataset has a single fixed test set, and seven different training set sizes on a logarithmic scale from 16 to 1024 examples.
 To account for sampling variation, five different training sets are sampled for each training set size, accumulating in 35 training sets for each of the 8 datasets.
 For each dataset, we also examine the zero-shot setting (0 training examples) and the full-data setting (training on all examples).
 For BioASQ and TextbookQA, the largest setting we examine is 1024 examples, similar to \citet{ram-etal-2021-shot}.
 Performance is measured via token-level F1 \cite{rajpurkar-etal-2016-squad} and averaged across the samples of each training set size.

 \paragraph{Hyperparameters} Hyperparameter tuning can be challenging in a few-shot setting because the development set (which needs to be taken out of an already-small training set) might have insufficient statistical power.

-To address this issue, we assume we have one available ``academic'' dataset that can provide enough validation examples for a modest hyperparameter search.
+To address this issue, we assume that one ``academic'' dataset is available, which can provide enough validation examples for a modest hyperparameter search.
 The best hyperparameter configuration found via this single validation set is then used across all datasets and training sizes in our experiments.
-This ``academic'' dataset assumption follows the common practice of reusing hyperparameters tuned on larger data in prior work.
+The academic dataset assumption follows the common practice of reusing hyperparameters tuned on larger data in prior work.

 Specifically, we designate SQuAD as our academic dataset for hyperparameter tuning, and sample 2048 examples from its original training set to create a validation set.
 We ensure that no example in the validation set contains a passage that appears in any of our few-shot training sets.
 We then apply grid search on the following hyperparameters, for all 35 of SQuAD's few-shot training sets: learning rate (1e-3, 2e-4, 1e-4, 5e-5), training steps (32, 64, 128, 256, 512, 1024, 2048), and prompts (see all 6 candidates in Appendix~\ref{app:hp_search}).
 We select the single hyperparameter setting that optimizes performance across all training set sizes, as described in Appendix~\ref{app:hp_selection}.
 This process yielded a learning rate of 5e-5 and 512 training steps, as well as the prompt described above.
 Besides the tuned hyperparameters, we use the Adafactor optimizer \cite{Shazeer2018AdafactorAL}, a fixed batch size of 32,\footnote{For 16 training examples we use a batch size of 16.} and a dropout rate of 0.1.
 This hyperparameter setting was applied universally to every dataset and data size in our experiments.